Raak Night Club Pendant Chandelier

 Still was born in Helsinki and studied at Finland’s Central School of Arts and Crafts (Aalto University) and graduated in 1950.
 Before the end of her studdies she started working for Riihimäki Lasi (Riihimäen), Finland’s largest glass-works, and remained there until 1976.

 Nanny Still designed these lamps in the late 1950s for Raak.
 It was a colaboration between Raak, Nanny Still and Val Saint Lambert from Belgium.

 Nanny Still married in 1958 with American George Mc Kinney and moved to Brussels in 1959.

 In 1972 she won the Pro Finlandia medal and in 1954 she received the Diploma of Honor at the Triennale in Milan, Italy.

-She designed for Norrmark, Riihimäki, Iitala, Heinrich Porzellan, Rosenthal Studios, Val Saint Lambert and off course Raak Amsterdam.
+She designed for Norrmark, Riihimäki, Iitala, Heinrich Porzellan, Rosenthal Studios, Val Saint Lambert and of course Raak Amsterdam.

-Nanny Elisabet Still Mc Kinney died at the age of 82 in Brussels, Belgium in 2009.
+Nanny Elisabet Still Mc Kinney passed away at the age of 82 in Brussels, Belgium in 2009.